Natural Remedies For Postpartum Depression

 It’s extensively used in Indian and Middle Eastern cuisines.

-Similar to cinnamon, the strong aroma of cardamom pods has a therapeutic effect on mind and hence acts as a mood enhancer!
+Similar to cinnamon, the powerful aroma of cardamom pods has a therapeutic effect on mind and hence acts as a mood enhancer!

-The manganese content in cardamom is the largest making it a favourable anti-depressant spice.
-It’s a great spice to add to your meals when you feel overwhelmed or just a bit low.
+The manganese content in cardamom is the largest, making it a favourable antidepressant spice.
+It’s a great spice to add to your meals when you feel overwhelmed or low.

 Meal Ideas with Cardamom

-Break a few pods of cardamom into boiling milk and make cardamom milk or cardamom tea when you are in need of instant energy and mood lift!
+Break a few pods of cardamom into boiling milk and make cardamom milk or cardamom tea when you need instant energy and mood lift!

 Add with other spices and make rubs.